mekas/mb1313600022/README.md

 ### 1313618013 (Zaidan Pratama) Pending
 I want to make an application for people to scan the url so that they know the url is safe or not and the app also provides top recents phising links

 Feedback: Add mockup for report page.

+Answer: I added report page mockup sir.
+I want to show the report response as a Toast sir.

 ### 1313618014 (Muhammad Ardani) Pending
 I want to make an application that will show football leagues & cups include livescore etc.